NinjaCompfest/refactoring-challange-sea/Readme.md

-## Refactoring Exercise
+# Refactoring Challange

+## Software Engineering Academy Compfest 13

+---

-### Goal
+### About this Challange

 Here's some really bad code!
 It is (intentionally) bad, with lots of duplicated/copied and pasted code, improper use of method/classes, bad naming of variables and methods, etc. The only good thing about this code is the tests, which will help guide you through the exercise and ensure that the interface/functionality of the code remains intact with your refactor.